tonyern/tonyern/README.md

 I was a computer science major at the University of Oklahoma.

-I am now work as a Development Engineer at ZennerUSA.
+I am now working as a Development Engineer at ZennerUSA.

 My interest is in full-stack development.